frankhale/docker-dotnet-angular/README.md

 `dotnet dev-certs https --trust`

-## Switch to each of the services and run the following
+## Switch to each of the services in the backend folder and run the following

 `dotnet user-secrets set "Kestrel:Certificates:Development:Password" "pa55w0rd!"`

-## Build and run the docker containers
+## Build and run (do this in the frontend and backend folders)

 docker-compose up --build